goern/ludus/README.md

 ![architecture](/docs/architecture.png)

-For more information on the Open Data Hub architecture go [here](https://opendatahub.io/news/2018-12-04/open-data-hub-overview.html)
+For more information on the Open Data Hub architecture and installation go [here](https://opendatahub.io/arch.html)

 ## Getting started